How to build a killer B2B editorial calendar [steps included]

 With your workflow in place, you can work on the next step: how often you’ll publish your content.
-They key here is to deliver high-quality posts across different platforms.
+The key here is to deliver high-quality posts across different platforms.

 Look at B2B trends when choosing your social media content.
 Without a doubt, you’ll need a LinkedIn strategy – 89% of B2B marketers use LinkedIn for social media B2B lead generation.

 Platforms like Facebook may be a better option if you’re investing in a paid marketing strategy.
-70% of B2B content marketers used Facebook for paid social media.
+Keep in mind that 70% of B2B content marketers used Facebook for paid social media.
 Half of them said Facebook provided some of the best results.

 In addition to your social media, consider the publications that are best suited for your content.